gpmd/playbook/_posts/pages/2014-03-18-test-driven-development-tdd.md

 ##### <a name="fizzbuzz-red-6"></a>Red: FizzBuzz Step 6

-Again for the sakes of page length we are going to skip onto '10' and whilst we are at it add '9' to our '**TestItPrintsFizzWhenGivenANumberDivisableBy3**' test.
+Again for the sake of page length we are going to skip onto '10' and whilst we are at it add '9' to our '**TestItPrintsFizzWhenGivenANumberDivisableBy3**' test.
 Very much like the previous Red phase we are going to add another test called '**TestItPrintsBuzzWhenGiven10**'.
 Again my refactoring sense are tingling for the same reasons as before, we have 2 very similar tests, but we will get to it in the Refactoring phase:

 ```php
 <?